bioinfo-pf-curie/mpiSORT/README.md

 29/07/2016

-1) Bug fix when data sample is too small and some jobs have nothing to sort
+1) Bug fix when data sample is too small and some jobs have nothing to sort <br />
-2) Bug fix when jobs under 6
+2) Bug fix when jobs under 6 <br />
-2) We add new option -n for sorting by name
+2) We add new option -n for sorting by name <br />
-3) the parallel merge sort has been replaced with bitonic sorting (25% percent gain in speed-up)
+3) the parallel merge sort has been replaced with bitonic sorting (25% percent gain in speed-up) <br />
-4) Refactoring and cleaning of the code
+4) Refactoring and cleaning of the code <br />

 Requirements:
 -------------